phpfunk/phpfunk.github.com/about/readme.md

 I lead with trust from day one.
 We're all here for a reason and you don't need to earn trust.
 We may lose each other's trust at times and have to earn it back, but from day one, trust is given.

 ### Lead with Your Second Thought
 If you've worked with me for some time, you may hear me say this.
 We all have our first reactionary thought.
 Don't say that, it's typically filled with emotion that may cause people to not hear what you really want to say.
-Wait for your second thought, if you don't have one, sit on that first thought to make sure it's the right thing to say.
+Wait for your second thought, if you don't have one, it's okay to say nothing.
 Sometimes saying nothing is enough.

 # Me as a Manager / Leader
 The above principles can say a lot about how I tend to work, but can also leave things up to interpretation.
 I want to be as clear as possible as to my expectations and the way I work as a manager & leader.